Jean Segura Player Props: Marlins vs. Orioles

 Jean Segura At The Plate

-- Segura is hitting .213 with four doubles, a triple, two home runs and 21 walks.
+- Segura is hitting .221 with four doubles, two triples, two home runs and 21 walks.

-- In 52.8% of his 72 games this season, Segura has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Segura has picked up a hit in 53.4% of his 73 games this season, with at least two hits in 23.3% of those games.

-- In 72 games played this season, he has homered in only two of them.
+- In 73 games played this year, he has gone deep in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.